-To bill a procedure code with multiple NDCs:

-Paper

-If drug is comprised of more than one ingredient, repeat the HCPCS code on separate lines for each unique NDC code.
+- To bill a procedure code with multiple NDCs: - Paper If drug is comprised of more than one ingredient, repeat the HCPCS code on separate lines for each unique NDC code.
 Use KP modifier for the first drug of a multi-drug unit dose formulation and KQ modifier for the second or subsequent drug formulation.
-If dosage requires use of more than one package of the same drug, repeat the HCPCS code on separate lines and list the corresponding NDC codes.
+If dosage requires use of more than one package of the same drug, repeat the HCPCS code on separate lines and list the corresponding NDC codes. - EDI Repeat the 2410 Loop up to 25 iterations to report the NDC and its information as instructed above for as many drug components as necessary.
+The sum of the CTP03 unit price multiplied by the CTP04 dispensing quantity should equal the service line charge amount reported in Loop 2400 SV102.